siobhangallagher/siobhangallagher/README.md

 I'm exploring the creative aspects of coding — working with colour, fonts, and layouts to build in a digital space. 👩‍💻

-As an avid creator, I have an enjoyment for working in analogue with fountian pens and ink, as well as fibre arts including knitting & spinning.
+As an avid creator, I have an enjoyment for working in analogue with fountain pens and ink, as well as fibre arts including knitting & spinning.

 🐱 Beyond the Screen